 Flat Iron Steak

-Thin, long, and ropy, hanger steak comes from a part of a cow’s belly that literally hangs low, hence the name.
+Another affordable cut of beef, thin, long, and ropy hanger steak comes from a part of a cow’s belly that literally hangs low, hence the name.
 It’s similar to flank steak in texture and tender as long as you don’t overcook it.
 Go fast and high, either on the grill or in a skillet, and marinate the meat for extra flavor.